Communication

 4. Set your computer to energy-saving mode.
 This will slightly reduce its performance but will also lower its energy consumption.

-5. Limit your use of cloud storage and store your data on your computer’s hard drive or an external hard drive.
+5. Limit your use of cloud storage and store your data on your computer's hard drive or an external hard drive.
 Also, consider cleaning up your photos and emails.
 Delete duplicates or unnecessary items.
-Do you really need to keep all 60 variations of your selfie with The Little Mermaid at Disneyland Paris?
+Do you really need to keep all 60 variations of your selfie with Mickey Mouse at Disneyland?

 6. Reduce your social media consumption and the amount of content you share.
 Also, visit websites directly instead of searching for them through a search engine—this avoids unnecessary requests to servers and reduces data processing.